sftpgo/docs/docs/ssh.md

 ## SSH commands

 SFTPGo supports a limited set of SSH commands for specific use cases.
-These commands are executed within the user's security context (permissions, quotas, and home directory restrictions apply).
+All commands are **emulated internally in Go** — SFTPGo never spawns the corresponding system binaries (`scp`, `md5sum`, `uname`, …) and does not require them to be installed on the host.
+Operations are executed within the user's security context (permissions, quotas, and home directory restrictions apply) and work consistently across all storage backends, including remote and encrypted ones.

 | Command | Default | Description |
 | --------- | --------- | ------------- |